-Many of you will know from experience, that when taking individual protection policies such as life cover or income protection, existing conditions will be refused…or come at a hefty price to cover.
+As many people are aware, when taking individual protection policies such as life cover or income protection, pre-existing medical conditions can be refused (or come with a hefty premium).

 Employee Life Insurance

-Pre-existing health conditions will often be covered by Employee Life Insurance policies, but it depends on the number of employees to what requirements there are.
+Pre-existing health conditions will often be covered by Employee Life Insurance policies, but it depends on the number of employees as to what additional requirements there are.

-Companies will often just need to ensure that all employees are actively at work and if they are under the ‘non-medical underwriting limit / free cover limit’ provided by the insurer they will automatically be covered.
+Companies usually just have to ensure that all employees are actively at work.
+In this case, and if they are under the ‘non-medical underwriting limit / free cover limit’ provided by the insurer, they will automatically be covered.

-It is never a one size fits all approach for business when taking out employee life insurance and as highlighted, each insurer will have different requirements and conditions depending on the size of the business and their industry.
+There is never a one size fits all approach for businesses when taking out Employee Life Insurance and each insurer will have different requirements and conditions depending on the size of the business and industry.

-At Hooray Health & Protection we find 90% of our clients can proceed with a new employee life insurance policy that covers all pre-existing conditions without any health questionnaires required.
+We find that 90% of our clients can proceed with a new Employee Life Insurance policy that covers all pre-existing conditions without any health questionnaires required.

 Group Income Protection

-Group Income Protection pays your employees a percentage of their monthly salary for a set period if they suffer an accident or sickness and are unable to work.
+Group Income Protection pays your employees a percentage of their monthly salary for a set time if they suffer an accident or sickness that renders them unable to work.

-Every insurer will apply an AAW which is along the lines of ‘employees must be actively performing their normal occupation and not off work sick or advise against working by a medical professional’.
+Every insurer will apply an AAW along the lines of ‘employees must be actively performing their normal occupation and not off work sick or advised against working by a medical professional’.

 If an employee meets that criteria and is under the ‘non-medical underwriting limit’ they will be covered for any pre-existing conditions.

-Most policies we are able to put place to cover all employees pre-existing medical conditions but always ask about any current employee’s absences as this will be where most insurers will add restrictions which can cause declines.
+Most policies we place do cover all employees’ pre-existing medical conditions, but insurers always ask about any current employee’s absences as this will be where most insurers add the restrictions that can cause declines.